 - Customs and importing a car into Spain

-When moving to Spain a number of factors come into play, such as if customs are payable or if there are restrictions or quarantine for items you import, besides the usual issues to consider, such as safety of your items, how much work is involved in packing and picking up, time period for delivery and so on.
+When moving to Spain, a number of factors come into play.
+These include whether customs are payable or if there are quarantines for items you import, besides the usual issues to consider, such as safety of your items, how much work is involved in packing and picking up, time period for delivery and so on.

-Cost is a big factor because certain relocation options offer substantial savings for large items, such as shipping your furniture or a car, compared to other relocation options that quickly add up for heavy items, such as air freight.
+Cost is a big factor.
+Certain relocation options offer substantial savings for large items, such as shipping your furniture or a car, compared to other relocation options that quickly add up for heavy items, such as air freight.

 Another important question is whether you should hire an international relocation company.
-This question largely depends on how much time you have and costs, as international moving companies typically take care of any potential issue that may arise which is ideal for time-strapped expats.
+This question depends on how much time you have and costs; international moving companies typically take care of any potential issue that may arise.
 How, then, do you decide which is the best international moving company and relocation option for you?

 Shipping your belongings to Spain by air freight is relatively straightforward, with a range of airports dotted across the country.
 International removal companies service the following airports: